OscarCarde/OscarCarde.github.io/README.md

 # oscarcarde.github.io
-personnal website for resume and porfolio hosted on github pages, all pure html/css
+personnal website for resume and porfolio hosted on github pages.

 TODO: